Scenes from the Garden

 06.10.2018 - 04.11.2018

 Since she graduated from Central Saint martins College of Art and Design and the Academy of Fine Arts in Oslo in 2009, Kristine Øksendal has been an active voice on the Norwegian art scene.
 She experiments with a variety of expressions and media.
 Common to the overall production is an interest in exploring abstract expressionism and its ability to convey a wordless and simultaneously existential content.
-Her work is improvised and expressive, the compositions are expressed through almost choreographically memorized movements in the studio.
+Her work is improvised and expressive, the compositions are expressed through almost choreographically memorized movement in the studio.
 The starting point is often memories and sensual impressions from the artist's close surroundings and everyday experiences.
 The works act as autobiographical memories expressed through the discipline of abstract painting.

 The use of the word the «Garden» in the title can be linked to the garden in an extended sense and is read in this context as the world / nature as a whole.
 The project is inspired by the eternal cycles in nature, it's ever changing seasons and ecology, the impression it leaves on the human mind.
 The meaning of ecology can be seen here as describing the relationship between living organisms and their environment.
 The project consists of motifs that can be seen in connection with the body's constant unconscious reaction to colors and light.
 To separate one color from another can in an ecological perspective be seen as a mean to survive in nature.